NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/distillation/README.md

 `run_e2e_distillation.sh` contains 8 command lines to obtain fully distilled BERT models for SQuADv1.1 and SST-2.
 The distilled BERT model has a config (N=4, D=312, Di=1200 , H=12).
 To distill knowledge into models of different sizes, a new `BERT_4L_312D/config.json` can be created and passed as a starting point in `run_e2e_distillation.sh`

 `run_e2e_distillation.sh` contains the following:
-- Generic distillation on Wikipedia and BooksCorpus dataset(BooksCorpus is optional) of maximum sequence length 128. `--input_dir` needs to be update respectively.
+- Phase1 distillation: Generic distillation on Wikipedia dataset of maximum sequence length 128. `--input_dir` needs to be update respectively.
-- Generic distillation on Wikipedia and BooksCorpus dataset(BooksCorpus is optional) of maximum sequence length 512. `--input_dir` needs to be update respectively.
+- Phase2 distillation: Generic distillation on Wikipedia dataset of maximum sequence length 512. `--input_dir` needs to be update respectively.

 *Task specific distillation: SQuAD v1.1* (maximum sequence length 384)
 - Data augmentation